Bisphenol A diglycidyl ether: Preparation and reactions

-It is prepared by O-alkylation of bisphenol A with epichlorohydrin.
-This reaction mainly affords bisphenol A diglycidyl ether, as well as some oligomer.
+BADGE is prepared by O-alkylation of bisphenol A with epichlorohydrin.
+This reaction mainly yield bisphenol A diglycidyl ether as well as some oligomer.
 The degree of polymerization may be as low as 0.1.
-The epoxide content of such epoxy resins is of interest.
-This parameter is commonly expressed as the epoxide number, which is the number of epoxide equivalents in 1 kg of resin (Eq./kg), or as the equivalent weight, which is the weight in grams of resin containing 1 mole equivalent of epoxide (g/mol).
+The epoxide content of such epoxy resins is commonly expressed as the epoxide number (the number of epoxide equivalents in 1 kg of resin (eq/kg)) or as the equivalent weight (the weight in grams of resin containing 1 mole equivalent of epoxide (g/mol)).
 Since unsymmetrical epoxides are chiral, the bis epoxide consists of three stereoisomers, although these are not separated.

+BADGE reacts with acrylic acid to give vinyl ester resins.
+The reaction results in opening of the epoxide ring, generating unsaturated esters at each terminus of the molecule.
+Such materials are often diluted with styrene and converted to resin.
+Epoxy resins are thermosetting polymers, which are crosslinked using hardeners (curing agents).
+The most common curing agents for epoxy resins are polyamines, aminoamides, and phenolic compounds.